haideralp/Sparta_Virtualisation/README.md

 - Improved productivity due to automation of tasks
 -  More efficient and streamlines process for developers saving time as they can stay update with latest practices and threats.
 -  Provides a creater sense of transpareny on the project so keeping workflow easy to use.
+# What is Virutal Box & Virtualisation ?
+- Virtual box is an open source software owned by oracle it is highly used the process of running virtual machines in your local host.
+You can run up different OS machines on one local host.
+- Virtualisation means the practice use to generate a simulated environment as opposed to physical one.
+It often includes computer-generated versions of hardware, operating systems, storage devices and more.
+You can then parition single computer or server into several virtual machines.
+Each virtual machine can then interact independently and run different operating systems or applications while sharing the resources of a single host machine.
+- By creating multiple resources from a single computer or server, virtualisation improves scalability and workloads while resulting in the use of fewer overall servers, less energy consumption, and less infrastructure costs and maintenance.

 # What is Vagrant ?
 - A tool owned by HashCorps that is mainly used in builing and managing virutal machines in a singe workflow.
 Vagrant places emphasis on easy to use workflows and automation of tasks.
 It reduces time to set up dev environment.